John Gruden

-John Daniel Gruden (born June 4, 1970) is an American former professional ice hockey defenseman.
-He currently serves as an assistant coach for the Boston Bruins.
-Prior to Boston, he most served as an assistant coach for the New York Islanders of the National Hockey League (NHL) from 2018-2022.
+John Daniel Gruden (born June 4, 1970) is an American professional ice hockey coach and former player.
+He is head coach for the Toronto Marlies of the American Hockey League.
+Prior to Toronto, he served as an assistant coach for the Boston Bruins of the National Hockey League during the 2022–23 season.
+He also served as an assistant coach for the New York Islanders of the National Hockey League (NHL) from 2018 to 2022.
 He previously served as the head coach of the Hamilton Bulldogs and inaugural head coach of the Flint Firebirds of the Ontario Hockey League (OHL).

 Playing career

 Gruden played high school hockey in Hastings, Minnesota in the late 1980s.
 Drafted 168th overall in the 1990 NHL Entry Draft by the Boston Bruins, Gruden played for the Bruins, Ottawa Senators and Washington Capitals, playing a total of 92 regular season games, scoring one goal and eight assists for nine points and collecting 46 penalty minutes.
 He also had a spell in the Deutsche Eishockey Liga in Germany for the Eisbären Berlin.